Andrei Belyanin

-Andrei Olegovich Belyanin (born 24 January 1967, Astrakhan) is a Russian science fiction and fantasy writer, who wrote at least 15 novels with many of them selling over 2 million copies.
+Andrei Olegovich Belyanin (born 24 January 1967, in Astrakhan) is a Russian science fiction and fantasy writer, who wrote at least 15 novels.
 He is especially known for humour and parody in his fiction.
-Belyanin's novels are mostly ironical chrono-operas, where the pun is based on anachronisms.
+Many Belyanin's novels are mostly ironical stories about popadantsy, where humeor is based on anachronisms.

 Belyanin is married.
 He had a son, Ivan, who was kidnapped in 2004 for sake of ransom.
 Although the kidnappers were arrested a few days after, Ivan Belyanin was found dead, as they killed him at the day of the kidnapping.
 The criminals, brothers Kirill and Ivan Kostylev, both were sentenced to prison.